 One of the greatest indicators that a true move of God is taking place is when new believers are generous in their giving.
-This was true in the New Testament (see the Book of Acts for example).
+This was true in the New Testament (see the Book of Acts).
 It is true today.
-In contrast, one of the greatest warning signs that a movement is headed toward major slow-down or death is when the money a movement uses is coming from outside the movement.
+In contrast, one of the greatest warning signs that a movement is headed toward a major slow-down or death is when the money a movement uses is coming from outside the movement.

-My friend soon began to notice a change after the team left.
-Strangely, it seemed like the fervor for evangelism died down.
-Instead of showing their former passion and zeal to take the gospel to other villages, the local believers now seemed reluctant.
+My friend soon began to notice a change.
+Strangely, it seemed like the fervor for evangelism had died down.
+Instead of their former passion and zeal to take the gospel to other villages, the local believers now seemed reluctant.
 After a bit of investigation, my friend found out that they had decided that only people with rain boots should go.
-The paths were now suddenly too dangerous and slippery for someone with only flip-flops to wear!
+The paths were suddenly too dangerous and slippery for someone with only flip-flops to wear!
 The movement slowed and evangelism to other areas ground to a halt.

 What was the cause?
 A very small gift of rain boots from a foreign team.
 This seemingly insignificant injection of external funds (or in this case goods) caused irreparable damage to the work.
 It was a case of when “helping” hurt.
+(See the excellent book – When Helping Hurts for more input on this topic.)
 It’s almost hard to believe, but this is a true story!

-On the other hand, when we see generous giving, sacrifice and ownership on the part of the new believers…the movement thrives and spreads quickly.
+On the other hand, when there is generous giving, sacrifice, and ownership on the part of the new believers…the movement thrives.
 Things are done in local and organic ways that work well for them.
-As they give, serve, and go in sacrificial ways they grow strong in their faith and the movement is theirs, not some outsider’s.
+As they give, serve, and go in sacrificial ways they grow strong in their faith.
+The movement is theirs, not some outsider’s.

 Avoid external funding from the beginning and you will save yourself a lot of headaches!
 Resist the temptation and the lies that tell you that you all should give but the new disciples can not.
 It is simply not Biblical, nor does it lead to fruit!

-Internal money from generous giving- its a forward driver of disciple making movements.
-External money and goods- though sometimes helpful in the short-term or special circumstances- are a major danger and something to avoid as much as possible.
-Even small things like rain boots matter!
+Internal money from generous giving is a forward driver of Disciple-Making Movements.
+External money and goods, though sometimes helpful in the short-term or special circumstances, are a major danger to a movement.
+It’s something to be avoided as much as possible.
+Remember, even small things like rain boots matter!